Where is the Blue Lagoon in Malta?

 Is the Blue Lagoon in Malta worth it?

-Sheltered between several islands, this picturesque lagoon has two small sandy beaches, and a swim through cave making it an ideal place for swimming, snorkeling and exploring.
-If you have more than 3 days in Malta, the Comino Blue Lagoon is absolutely worth visiting for a day.
+If you have more than 3 days in Malta, the Blue Lagoon is absolutely worth visiting for a day.

-How do I get from Malta to Blue Lagoon with a boat trip or tour service?
+How do I get from Malta to Comino & Blue Lagoon with a ferry or boat tour service?

-How do I get from Malta to Blue Lagoon with a private boat charter?
+How do I get from Malta to Blue Lagoon with a private boat rental?

 Whatever the occasion is, we’ll be happy to help you find the perfect boat for your day out at sea.